smnorris/fwapg/README.md

 ## Configuration

-The data load scripts require that the [postgres environment variables](https://www.postgresql.org/docs/11/libpq-envars.html) `$PGHOST`, `$PGUSER`,`$PGDATABASE`,`$PGPORT` are set to point at the database you wish to use.
-For example, on linux/mac:
+The data load scripts require that the [postgres environment variables](https://www.postgresql.org/docs/current/libpq-envars.html) `$PGHOST`, `$PGUSER`,`$PGDATABASE`,`$PGPORT` are set to point at the database you wish to use.
+For example:

     export PGHOST=localhost
     export PGUSER=postgres
     export PGPORT=5432
     export PGDATABASE=postgis

-To provide the script with a password to the database, either [create a password file]( https://www.postgresql.org/docs/11/libpq-pgpass.html) or modify the connection strings in the script.
+To provide the script with a password to the database, either [create a password file]( https://www.postgresql.org/docs/current/libpq-pgpass.html) or modify the connection strings in the script.

 This document does not cover PostgreSQL setup - this is a detailed topic which depends on hardware and workload.
 See these links for more: